 The best lunch spots on the slopes

 Lunch on the slopes is an important part of a ski vacation, as it provides the chance for a pitstop, re-fuelling and re-charging before the afternoon exertions!
-It is often a good opportunity to try local specialities.
+It is often a good opportunity to try local specialties.
 During the second half of the ski season, being able to sit outside enjoying the fabulous views with the warmth of the sun on your face is one of the major benefits of skiing in March and April.

 A family skiing holiday